F1sh-2/Learning-Journal/Tutorial Content/PlayerNpcDiologueTutorial.md

 # Welcome to the npc tutorial.
-today, you will learn how to make NPC dialogue this can be a hard one to-do as it requires alot of paitence you will need these items: unity github
+today, you will learn how to make NPC dialogue this can be a hard one to-do as it requires alot of paitence i use this video to help me learn the code in the tutorial ////https://www.youtube.com/watch?v=1nFNOyCalzo// you will need these items: unity github